openzipkin/zipkin4net/README.md

 ### Transport

 The transport is responsible to send traces to a zipkin collector.

+#### HTTP transport

+We provide you with an [HTTP transport](Criteo.Profiling.Tracing/Transport/Http/HttpZipkinSender.cs).
+Just create it with the zipkin collector url (i.e. if you test locally, you'll probably end up with something like 'http://localhost:9411') and pass it to the creation of the [ZipkinTracer](Criteo.Profiling.Tracing/Tracers/Zipkin/ZipkinTracer.cs) and you're set.

+#### Custom transport implementation

 The implementation is really easy to do.
 All you have to do is to implement a Send(byte[]) method.
 For example, if you want to send traces through Kafka and assuming you have a kafka producer, you should write

 ```csharp